meysius/docs/docker/README.md

           "containerPort": 80
         }
       ],
-      "links": ["client", "server"],  # in the world of ECS, we need to specify network accesses between containers like so "memory": 128
+      "links": ["client", "server"],
+      "memory": 128
     }
   ]
 }
 ```
+- `essential` flag on a container specifies whether to stop everything if that container crashes
+- Unlike when you run multiple containers using docker-compose, Dockerrun file needs you to explicitly specify links between containers